daniel-saeedi/PCL_Detection_SemEval2022/README.md

 ## Software implementation

-> This paper presented a system description for PCL detection and multi-label categorization tasks.
-Our exploratory data analysis revealed annotated PCL dataset is highly imbalanced.
-We enhanced data quality with a combination of data augmentation methods.
-We evaluated the performance of the large pre-trained RoBERTa model on the extra en- riched PCL dataset.
-We boosted the baseline perfor- mance and achieved competitive results among the top-16 SemEval-2022 participants.
-Furthermore, we tried two models of GPT3, Davinci and Curie with Few-Shot learning technique.
-Our investi- gation showed both models perform well without hyper-parameter tuning and on just a few exam- ples of PCL.
-We believe these tasks have many potentials and challenges to further improve cur- rent results.

 All source code used to generate the results and figures in the paper are in the `code` folder.
 The calculations and figure generation are all run inside